jupyterhub/jupyterhub/docs/source/troubleshooting.md

-Even though the command to start your Docker container exposes port 8000 (`docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub`), is possible that the IP address itself is not accessible/visible.
+Even though the command to start your Docker container exposes port 8000 (`docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub`), it is possible that the IP address itself is not accessible/visible.
 As a result when you try http://localhost:8000 in your browser, you are unable to connect even though the container is running properly.
 One workaround is to explicitly tell Jupyterhub to start at `0.0.0.0` which is visible to everyone.
 Try this
 command:
 `docker run -p 8000:8000 -d --name jupyterhub jupyterhub/jupyterhub jupyterhub --ip 0.0.0.0 --port 8000`